 20 - the number of lifeboats she actually carried.

 28 - the number of people on board the first lifeboat, which had a capacity of 65 people.More About The Titanic Lifeboats

 6 - the number of warnings of icebergs the Titanic received before the collision.

 160 - the minutes it took the Titanic to sink after hitting the iceberg (2 hours and 40 minutes).

--2 - the temperature of the sea water in centigrade.More About The Titanic Sinking
+-2°C - the temperature of the sea water in the area where Titanic sank.More About The Titanic Sinking

 2 - the number of dogs who survived (lapdogs taken aboard lifeboats by their owners).More About The Titanic Survivors

-12,600 - the depth at which the wreck of the Titanic lays, in feet.
+12,600 feet - the depth at which the wreck of the Titanic lays.

-18 - the distance that the bow penetrated into the sea bed, in metres.
+18 metres - the distance that the bow penetrated into the sea bed.

-74 - the number of years it took to find the wreck of the Titanic.More About The Titanic Wreck
+6,000 - the approximate number of artefacts that have been recovered from the wreck site.More About The Titanic Wreck